cloned2k16/niMan/README.md

 # Installation - Usage

-after cloning it wherever you'd like to ..
+after cloning the repository wherever you'd like to ..
+(or using NPM [''npm install -g niman''])

 just type:
 ```